Madison County Volunteers Demonstrate Incredible Generosity

 We are so grateful for your financial investment!
 A few examples of how it can be utilized include: the purchase of durable medical equipment such as wheelchairs, walkers and shower benches; medical equipment repairs such as the purchase of a new battery for an electric wheelchair; and disposable incontinence supplies which are medically necessary yet expensive.

-Your gift may also be used to help a Big Bend neighbor who has been chronically homeless and placed in housing purchase basic necessities such as toiletries, towels, sheets, pots, pans, and dishes.
+Your investment may also be used to help a Big Bend neighbor who has been chronically homeless and placed in housing purchase basic necessities such as toiletries, towels, sheets, pots, pans, and dishes.

 Items such as tablets and computers are also prohibitively expensive for many of our Big Bend neighbors living with a disability, but necessary for those enrolled in educational classes or job training.

-Online donations are processed through PayPal.
+Online investments are processed through PayPal.
 You do not need a PayPal account to donate online!
-Clicking this button will take you to PayPal, where you can choose to pay with any debit or credit card.
-You are also welcome to mail your gifts to us at the Ability1st office: 1823 Buford Court, Tallahassee, Florida 32308.
+Clicking this button will take you to PayPal, where you can use any debit or credit card.
+You are also welcome to mail it to us at the Ability1st office: 1823 Buford Court, Tallahassee, Florida 32308.

 Option #2: Donate Supplies

 Last fiscal year Ability1st served nearly 600 people with medical equipment loans and disposable medical supplies.
 We appreciate gifts of medical equipment, medical supplies such as adult disposable undergarments, bed pads, wipes, and liquid food.Browse our Amazon wish list!